MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 * There is a problem with the files in the .zip file.
 Make sure the .zip file contains only one .json file and one .csv file and upload it again.
 * The .csv file in your .zip file is empty.
 Add a non-empty .csv file and upload the .zip file again.
 * The .json file in your .zip file is empty.
 Add a non-empty .json file and upload the .zip file again.
-* The content in the .json file isn't mapped to a supported data type.
-Map the content to a supported data type and upload the .zip file again.
+* The source column isn't mapped to a supported data type.
+Map to a supported data type and upload the file again.
 * The .json file is invalid.
 Please use a valid .json file and upload the .zip file again.
 * The header names in the .csv file don’t match the fields you mapped in the .json file.
 Make sure the .json file contains the same fields as the .csv file, and upload the .zip file again.
 * The number of headers in the .csv file doesn't match the fields you mapped in the .json file.
 Make sure the .json file contains the same fields as the .csv file, and upload the .zip file again.
 * Your .csv file is mapped to a null or empty field in your .json file.
 Map it to a non-empty field and upload the .zip file again.
+* The .json file specifies a "DatasetType" that's not expected.
+Specify the correct value and upload the .zip file again.

 ## Related topics